Thursday, June 30, 2005

 The actual dollar figure wasn't named, but Steve Davis of the Dallas Morning News provides a bit of speculation and context:

-Although FC Dallas officials have revealed little about the naming rights negotiations, business analysts and other soccer officials have assessed the value at somewhere between $1.2 and $1.5 million annually.
+Although FC Dallas officials have revealed little about the naming rights negotiations, business analysts and other soccer officials have assessed the value at somewhere between $1.2 and $1.5 million annually."Pizza Hut Park" doesn't roll off the tongue, but I'm sure the folks in Dallas will adapt it somehow.
+This looks like a good deal, financially, for the team and league.

 That seems to compare favorably to the Rangers' deal for Ameriquest Field in Arlington.
 The baseball team's 30-year agreement with Ameriquest Mortgage Company averages $2.5 million annually.